 “I didn’t see ‘Quantum Flux’ as a popular song at the time,” adds Smith, revealing that the band were trusting their advisors’ instincts by releasing it as a single.
 He continues: “It was the label that really pushed us to release it as the single.
-Literally all we did back then was smoke bongs in the van and play Age Of Empires – we really didn’t know what we were doing.
+Literally all we did back then was play Age Of Empires – we really didn’t know what we were doing.
 We figured, ‘Well, these guys are a record label, so let’s do what they say.’”

 The song has gone on to become the band’s biggest, amassing over 16 million streams on Spotify and serving as a staple of their live set.
 Showcasing their more melodic and compositional chops, with the first half of the tune trading their trademark breakdowns and screamed vocals for floaty ambience, it represented the innovative push of Singularity, proving Northlane had the makings of world-class songsmiths – a huge leap forward from the scene lords doing punk jumps at Blacktown Masonic Hall mere months earlier.